llewibyr/Aura-Tunes/aura-tunes/README.md

 - Sign In And Sign Out Features

-- May Want To Include A Music Player For Users Play The Songs They Have Created
+- May Want To Include A Music Player for users to play the songs that they have created

 - Add A Music Api For Songs And Artist